samwesto/Monte-Carlo-Redistricting/README.md

 ### Rodden
 A constructive algorithm proposed by Chen and Rodden, available at http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.397.5148&rep=rep1&type=pdf.
 The method starts from the unique map where each ward belongs to a single constituency.
 It then combines wards using a certain degree of randomness until there are a given number of constituencies.
-This initial process is followed by a deterministic process that aims to even out the populations between the constituencies, in order to statisfy population and compactness constraints.
-I have developed a modification to this process, where by the second stage of the algorithm, formly a deterministic "evening" procedure, is replace by the Swendsen-Wang method, detailed above.
+This initial process is followed by a deterministic process that aims to even out the populations between the constituencies, in order to satisfy population and compactness constraints.
+I have developed a modification to this process, where by the second stage of the algorithm, formally a deterministic "evening" procedure, is replace by the Swendsen-Wang method, detailed above.

-#### Arguements
+#### Arguments
 df: the dataframe with the same name produced by the function initialise.

 condf: the dataframe with the same name produced by the function initialise.